SmileiPIC/TP-M2-GI/doc/source/introduction.rst

 -------------------

-In this practical work, you will familiarize yourself with a Particle in Cell (PIC) code ([BirdsallLangdon]_, [Lapenta]_), learn how to set up and run a basic PIC simulation to study laser plasma acceleration of electrons, and how to analyze the results.
+In this practical work, you will familiarize with a Particle in Cell (PIC) code ([BirdsallLangdon]_, [Lapenta]_), learn how to set up and run a basic PIC simulation to study laser wakefield acceleration of electrons, and how to analyze the results.
-The PIC code you will use, `Smilei <https://smileipic.github.io/Smilei/index.html>`_ ([Derouillat2018]_), is not a simplified version but a full PIC code that you can use for your future studies.
+The PIC code used for this tutorial, `Smilei <https://smileipic.github.io/Smilei/index.html>`_ ([Derouillat2018]_), is not a simplified version but a full PIC code that you can use for your future studies.